k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

-**Example 2 — get an input String of States, separated by a comma.
+**Example 2 — get an input String of states, separated by a comma.
 Split the input String into an array and send it to the SQL query**:

 An example of input for US states: